-lasmids from the African clades were much larger than those held in the other clades at ~90 kb A representative example was extracted from Malawian isolate D7795, sequenced using long read technology to accurately reconstruct it (PacBio; see methods) and denoted pSEN-BT (Accession number LN879484). pSEN-BT is composed of a backbone of pSENV with additional regions that are highly similar tosequenced fragments of an S. Enteritidis virulence plasmid (pUO-SeVR) isolated from an African patient presenting with MDR invasive S. Enteritidis in Spain [22].
+The virulence plasmids from the African clades were much larger than those held in the other clades at ~90 kb.
+A representative example was extracted from Malawian isolate D7795, sequenced using long read technology to accurately reconstruct it (PacBio; see methods) and denoted pSEN-BT (Accession number LN879484). pSEN-BT is composed of a backbone of pSENV with additional regions that are highly similar to recently sequenced fragments of an novel S. Enteritidis virulence plasmid (pUO-SeVR) isolated from an African patient presenting with MDR invasive S. Enteritidis in Spain [22].
 Plasmid pSEN-BT harbours nine AMR genes (full list in Supplementary Table 2), plus additional genes associated with virulence and a toxin/antitoxin plasmid addiction system.
 Of note, plasmids from the West African isolates carry resistance gene chloramphenicol acetyl transferase A1 (catA1), whereas the Central/Eastern African strains carry catA2 and tetracycline resistance gene tet(A).
 Like pSENV, the African virulence plasmid contained an incomplete set of tra genes and so is not self-transmissible.
+This was confirmed by conjugation experiments and is consistent with previous reports [22,23].
 These observations suggest that the evolution of the S. Enteritidis plasmid mirrors that of the chromosome; it is thus not a ‘novel’ plasmid, but in different SSA locations has acquired different AMR genes.

 Multiple signatures of differential host adaptation